Health and Safety Consultants & Accreditation Experts

 Gain The Right Accreditation With Beaconrisk

 Here at Beaconrisk, we offer services such as e-learning courses and accreditations.
 An example of an accreditation we offer is the CHAS Accreditation.

-This accreditation aims to save you time and money during the application process when applying for work.
+There are many benefits of the CHAS accreditation, one of them being that it aims to save you time and money during the application process when applying for work.
 CHAS also helps you grow, but how is this?
 Read our blog to find out!
 The areas which CHAS covers are health and safety training, access to competent health and safety advice and contractor management and competence.

 Other accreditations such as Constructionline or SafeContractor may be more fitting for you - contact us today if you are interested in gaining accreditation for your construction company.